CityOfNewYork/nyco-patterns/README.md

-# NYC.gov Agency Styles and Extension
+# NYC Opportunity components and stylesheet extension for NYC.gov.

 This library maintains common agency patterns for NYC Opportunity.
+View the [demonstration site here for documentation](https://cityofnewyork.github.io/nyco-patterns/).

 ## About